Our Top Picks

 Best Fast-Charging: Kobalt 21-Inch 80-Volt Cordless Electric Lawn Mower

-The Kobalt Cordless Electric Lawn Mower is recommended by nearly 90 percent of purchasers and is powered by a 2Ah lithium-ion battery with 80-volts.
-Included is an additional 2Ah battery and a quick charger that will have you up and running in just 30 minutes.
-Like most other quality electric lawn mowers, this model features a brushless motor for durability.
+The Kobalt Cordless Electric Lawn Mower is recommended by nearly 90 percent of purchasers and is powered by a 5Ah lithium-ion battery with 80-volts.
+Included is a quick charger and powerful battery for up to 80 minutes of runtime.
+Like most other quality electric lawnmowers, this model features a brushless motor for durability.

 05 of 08